-a.
-The SPH Vice Dean and the SPH Assistant Dean for Enrollment & Student Affairs.b.
+- a.
+The SPH Vice Dean and the SPH Assistant Dean for Enrollment & Student Affairs. - b.
 One representative from the office of Student Affairs.

-The following may attend as ex-officio members: SUNY Downstate Medical Center Dean of Student Affairs or SUNY Downstate Medical Center Associate Dean of Student Affairs.
+The following may attend as ex-officio members: SUNY Downstate Health Sciences University Dean or Assistant Dean of Student Affairs.